 I first joined the Collingwood All Stars over twelve years ago when my two sons, Atticus and Finn, commenced mini-ball.
 We have all been very involved with the club ever since.
 As a volunteer and parent at Collingwood I have coached over thirty teams and been involved in all aspects of the club from Beginners to Big V, as well as chairing numerous sub-committees.
 Prior to being elected President I was the Club’s Vice-President and Chair of the Basketball Group.

 I am honoured and excited to be serving this wonderful Club as President.
 I am very proud of what the club has achieved, particularly in recent years.
 This includes record numbers of participants, extended inclusion programmes, the introduction of Big V teams and the construction of a brand new three court stadium at Collingwood College.
 I care very much about the Collingwood community and am determined to ensure the values of our club remain central to our decision making into the future.

 Vice President – Jason Shell

-I have coached girls and boys domestic and rep teams, and sat on various Club Sub-Committees.
-I am also team manager for the Big V Mens team.
+I have coached many domestic and rep teams over the years, and sat on various Club Sub-Committees.

 I’m deeply passionate about our Club and the many great things it stands for.
-Most importantly, I’m committed to ensuring we continue to build upon the strong sense of community and inclusiveness that makes our Club the envy of sporting clubs throughout Victoria.
+In particular, I’m committed to ensuring we continue to build upon the strong sense of community and inclusiveness that makes our Club the envy of sporting clubs throughout Melbourne.